Total Drama Island: Plot

-In Episode 14, the teams are disbanded, so it is every camper for themselves, after which the challenges continue; the winner of each challenge then only receives invincibility for him or herself, whereupon the rest of the campers vote one camper without invincibility off the island.
-This process of elimination continues until two players remain.
-They are then subject to a final contest.
+In Episode 14, the teams are disbanded, so it is every camper for themselves, after which the challenges continue; the winner of each challenge then only receives invincibility for themselves, whereupon the rest of the campers vote one camper without invincibility off the island (with a few exceptions where elimination is determined by the challenge itself).
+This process of elimination continues until two players remain where they are then subject to a final contest.

 Total Drama Island is a parody of the reality show Survivor.
 McLean is very similar to Survivor host Jeff Probst.
-This is the first season in which the winner does not get to keep the money, due to it being eaten by a shark in the episode "Total Drama Drama Drama Drama Island".
+This is the first season in which the winner does not get to keep the money, due to it being eaten by a shark in the episode "Total Drama, Drama, Drama, Drama Island".
+The season finale, "The Very Last Episode, Really!" had two endings that changed whether Gwen or Owen won the season, with the winner depending on the country the season aired in.
+This tradition of two endings for each finalist was kept for the rest of the original series' run, and its spin off The Ridonculous Race.
+The following special, "Total Drama Drama Drama Drama Island" and season, Total Drama Action had alternate versions to acknowledge a specific ending in their episodes, but previous winners were simply never directly acknowledged following Action.

 Episodes

 Total Drama Island premiered on July 8, 2007, on the Teletoon channel.
 This season has 26 episodes, each 22 minutes long, and two special episodes.
 It was the third Cartoon Network show outside of Adult Swim and Toonami to have the U.S. rating of either "TV-PG" or "TV-PG-D", and a parental-guidance warning after every commercial break and at the beginning of the show (the first two being Sunday Pants and IGPX).
 Its rating in Canada was initially "G"; current broadcasts are rated "PG".